Variable Elimination in Hybrid Factor Graphs for Discrete-Continuous Inference & Estimation: Introduction

-To tackle problems of a mixed discrete-continuous nature, we propose a general Hybrid Factor Graph framework alongwith a novel variable elimination algorithm for which results in exact posterior distributions (via a Hybrid Bayes Network) for hybrid inference and estimation.
-We rigorously define hybrid factor graphs, with design considerations to make them computationally efficient and easy to implement.
-We develop both Max-Product and Sum-Product as instances of the general variable elimination algorithm for \textit{Maximum A Posteriori} (MAP) estimation and marginal computation respectively, which is both theoretically and experimentally verified.
-Furthermore, we derive the set of components to bridge the gap between modeling continuous and discrete components, and to optimize them computationally, allowing us to extend existing ideas and tools~\cite{Murphy02phd} to the hybrid case, while still being natural to postulate and solve.
-We next propose various means of handling potential exponential growth and managing data storage for large scale problems.
-By analyzing the complexity of hybrid inference, we show how hypothesis pruning and variable ordering proves vital to efficient performance on large scale problems.
+In this work we develop a principled extension of factor graph variable elimination to hybrid models under the Conditional Linear Gaussian (CLG) assumption.
+To this end, we also provide novel definitions of \textit{hybrid factors} which can be used to specify all manner of relationships between discrete and continuous variables.
+This allows us to model a wide variety of mixed discrete-continuous estimation problems, while computing exact posterior distributions as a hybrid Bayes network, subsuming existing approaches under a general approach. \Eg a switching linear dynamical system can be easily represented using our framework, as depicted in Fig.~\ref{fig:hybrid_factor_graph}.
+Similarly, we can model Mixture-of-Gaussians, multi-hypothesis SLAM (shown in section \ref{sec:experiments}), and others.

-Finally, we experimentally validate our work on a 2D SLAM task with ambiguous measurements.
-We use the \textit{City10000} dataset~\cite{Hsiao19icra}, which has multiple ambiguous odometry measurements.
-We show how we can naturally model this problem with our framework and optimize it.
+We first define our hybrid factor graphs, with both linear and nonlinear variants, going beyond existing definitions in the literature.
+Furthermore, our design considerations make them computationally efficient and easy to implement.
+We then derive hybrid versions of both the Sum-Product and Max-Product algorithms as instances of the general variable elimination algorithm for \textit{Maximum A Posteriori} (MAP) estimation and marginal computation respectively.
+Furthermore, we derive the set of components needed to bridge the gap between continuous and discrete variables, allowing us to extend existing ideas and tools~\cite{Murphy02phd} to the hybrid case, while still being natural to postulate and efficient to solve.
+Additionally, we propose two probabilistic techniques for handling potentially exponential hypothesis growth and managing data storage for large scale problems.
+By analyzing the complexity of hybrid inference, we show how hypothesis pruning and probabilistic modeling prove vital to efficient performance.
+Finally, we experimentally validate our framework on two large scale, nonlinear tasks: SLAM and pose graph optimization problem, both of which consist of multiple ambiguous measurements and loop closures, and demonstrate improved performance over baselines.